northern-information/mapcorps.net/collections/_logs/002-one-face.md

 this ripple changes shape, fades in proportion to the excitation.

-Trent describes recent live codings: triggering “longer samples” as opposed to one-shots.
+Trent describes recent live codings: triggering "longer samples" as opposed to one-shots.
 (Ryan silently wonders:
 are these like loops, maybe slices? does a network of hidden parameters depend on when triggers arise?